sarang-portfolio/.github/profile/README.md

 ### 🤖 About Me

 Hello, fellow tech enthusiast!
 I'm Sarang, a passionate software engineer with a knack for building awesome things with cutting-edge technologies.
-My coding journey is fueled by a love for Node.js, Express.js, TypeScript, and all things JavaScript.
+My coding journey is fueled by passion for Node.js, Express.js, TypeScript, Javascript.

 I thrive on crafting scalable and maintainable solutions, and I'm well-versed in databases like PostgreSQL, MongoDB, Sequelize, Mongoose, and Redis.
 Real-time applications with WebSockets?
 Yep, I've got that covered too!

-When I'm not coding, you'll find me diving into AWS Lambda functions and architecting serverless wonders, managing S3 buckets like a pro, and designing efficient microservices that run like clockwork.

 ---